oroinc/documentation/commerce/user_guide/customers/customers/organize.rst

 .. begin

-.. note:: For customer management, navigate to the **Cutomers > Customers** in the main menu.
+.. note:: For customer management, navigate to the **Customers > Customers** in the main menu.

 You can create a hierarchy of business units or customer divisions by providing a parent company when editing the company details.